St. Mark Coptic Orthodox Church (Centennial, Colorado): History of the Church

 St. Mark's Coptic Orthodox Church in Englewood, Colorado, the church's previous location, was founded as one of the first four Coptic Orthodox Church parishes in the United States and was incorporated in December 1971, with about 50 families at the time.
 As Pope Shenouda III was enthroned as the Coptic Pope on November 14 of that same year, this was the first Coptic church that was founded under the papacy of Pope Shenouda, who died 17 March 2012.

 Pope Cyril VI, Shenouda's predecessor, founded the first four churches in North America.
 The first two parishes that were established in the US specifically were St. Mark's Church in Jersey City and St. Mark's Church in Los Angeles.

 The late Father Bishoy Kamel, who is widely known as a prominent Copt in the modern era, helped found the church in the Denver area during its early years.
 As a matter of fact, Fr.
 Bishoy Kamel helped found St. Mark's Church in Los Angeles, as well as several other parishes and buildings throughout Egypt, the United States, Europe, and Australia.

 The previous building was consecrated in October 1989 by Pope Shenouda on his second visit (the first one being in 1977), the same year where the Pope visited every Coptic parish in the US and Canada.

 The church was served by more than one temporary priest over the years.
 Fr.
 Angelos Habib Boghdadi served the parish in its early years, as well as several other Coptic Churches throughout the States over many years.
-Fr.
-Boghdadi, however, is currently the priest of St. George Church in Tampa, Florida.
 There were several priests afterwards until Fr.
 Yacob Soliman eventually became permanent priest in 2004, a position of which he holds as the incubant.